What the Pennsylvania CROWN Act Means for Employers

 • Demoting or not promoting an employee due to hairstyle

-Existing PA Workplace Anti-Discrimination Laws
+Other Existing Pennsylvania Workplace Anti-Discrimination Laws

 How should employers respond to the Pennsylvania CROWN Act?